By Manav Tanneeru

 "This fluidity has created a complex network of communication and artistic exchange that refuses to be contained by geographical borders."

-In a collaboration lasty, writer and Nobel laureate Toni Morrison was a guest curator at the Louvre through the end of November, helping conceive a series of lectures, readings and slam poetry based on paintings at the Paris museum.
+In a recent collaboration, writer and Nobel laureate Toni Morrison is a guest curator at the Louvre through the end of November, helping conceive a series of lectures, readings and slam poetry based on paintings at the Paris museum.

 "Now, you have this much broader global distribution.
-It's no longer just a European and American dialogue," Art Papers' Fortain said last year.
+It's no longer just a European and American dialogue," Art Papers' Fortain said.

 "Pressure is coming from throughout South America as well as throughout Asia, where monster museums are being built at an increasing rate with new collectors popping up all over the place."

-Auction houses Christie's and Sotheby's generated $1 billion in sales, with records being set for 19 artists last year.
+Auction houses Christie's and Sotheby's earlier this month generated $1 billion in sales, with records being set for 19 artists.
+(Read more about the record-setting auctions)

 Observers partly attributed the sales to a greater presence of collectors from around the world.
-A Warhol portrait of Chairman Mao was bought by a Hong Kong businessman for more than $17 million during an auction at Christie's in 2006.
+A Warhol portrait of Chairman Mao was bought by a Hong Kong businessman for more than $17 million during an auction at Christie's.

-"I think what has brought the world together is prices," John Baldessari, a longtime observer of the art scene, told The Los Angeles Times last year.
+"I think what has brought the world together is prices," John Baldessari, a longtime observer of the art scene, told The Los Angeles Times.
 "That's a cynical thing to say, but all of a sudden, the auction houses have gone into China and India and Dubai."

 Museums confront new era